hannotify/hanno.codes/_drafts/java-26.md

 The last two conditions are new.
 Consequently:

-* If a module doesn't have final‑field mutation enabled, any attempt to change a `final` field via deep reflection throws `IllegalAccessException` (unless the JVM is started with `--illegal-final-field-mutation`). `f.setAccessible(true)` may still succeed, but `f.set(...)` is illegal.
+* If a module doesn't have final‑field mutation enabled, any attempt to change a `final` field via deep reflection throws an `IllegalAccessException` (unless the JVM is started with `--illegal-final-field-mutation`). `f.setAccessible(true)` may still succeed, but `f.set(...)` is illegal.

 * If final‑field mutation is enabled but the field's package isn't open to the module, the same exception is thrown.
 This can happen when module A (with an open package) calls `f.setAccessible(true)` and passes the `Field` to module B, which has mutation enabled but no access to the package; module B's `f.set(...)` is illegal.

 ##### Effects On Serialization Libraries